How will you draw a crowd to your next gala, silent auction, golf tournament, or walk-a-thon?

 What Makes Email A Good Promotion Tool For Nonprofits?

-While brands and companies of all sorts use email, it’s particularly good for nonprofits, which boast some of the highest open and click-through rates among any sector.
+While brands and companies of all sorts use email, it’s particularly useful for nonprofits, boasting some of the highest open and click-through rates across sectors.
 Email is cost-effective to send and simple to segment and personalize.
 This allows you to create targeted, relevant communications to connect with supporters.

 If your previous email strategy for events has been “Send a couple emails, see who responds” you may not have found it to be very effective.
-An effective email campaign requires that you understand your marketing landscape and supporter base.
+An effective email campaign requires understanding your marketing landscape and supporter base.
 Use these five tips to get more from your email promotions and bring more supporters to your next event.

 1. Build Anticipation